|City:||San Francisco, CA, USA|

 Brian recalled the last stretch of the tour in an interview with Capitol Radio a couple months later: "Freddie's voice gets a real beating on a tour like that, especially if you're doing five nights in a row, which sometimes we were.
 So towards the end he was having a lot of trouble and he was going to great length to keep it in trim, to the length of not talking on tour between gigs and taking all kinds of medications.
 We lost a couple gigs due to that, but all in all we did very well, I think."

-The last set of pictures were taken by Chris Bradford.
+The last two set of pictures were taken by Chris Bradford and Beverly Coughlin respectively.

 |Recording length:||6 minutes, incomplete|

 A Day At The Races overture [cut], Tie Your Mother Down [cut], Liar [cut], In The Lap Of The Gods...Revisited [cut]